 The nitrogen backup system of the BOP control system should include pressure regulation, relief valve protection, and either automatic intervention in the event rig air pressure is interrupted, or be selectively available from the driller’s panel and at least one “safe area” remote panel.

 - Set Annular Regulator to the highest regulated pressure.

 - Place Manifold Regulator Bypass Valve in the “HIGH” position.

 - Ensure Nitrogen Bottle Valves are open and place the Nitrogen System Isolator Valve in the “OPEN” position.

-- Close appropriate BOPs for Well Control situation.
-NOTE: Leave BOPs closed until they can be opened hydraulically, (Refer to following steps).
+- Close appropriate BOPs for Well Control situations.
+NOTE: Leave BOPs closed until they can be opened hydraulically, (Refer to the following steps).

-- Remove four (4) inch tank inspection plugs at top end of Reservoir.
+- Remove four (4) inch tank inspection plugs at the top end of the Reservoir.

-- Close Nitrogen Isolator Valve (after emergency).
+- Close the Nitrogen Isolator Valve (after the emergency).
 With BOPs still closed, open the Manifold Bleed Valve and slowly bleed Nitrogen back to the Reservoir.

 - If Nitrogen was used to close the Annular, slowly decrease the Annular Regulator setting allowing Nitrogen to bleed back to the Reservoir.

 - Re-establish hydraulic pressure and return the Manifold Regulator Bypass to the “LOW” position.